ggabbiani/OFL/orthodocs/foundation/bbox-engine.md

 fl_bb_calc(bbs)
 ```

-Calculates a cubic bounding block from a bounding blocks list or 3d point set
+Calculates a cubic bounding block from a bounding blocks list

 __Parameters:__